What is the spread-squat-position?

 The spread-squat-position exists for centuries.
-It lies in the phylogenetic development: In order to ensure the survival of the humans, it was necessary to carry their children.
-The babies were often placed on the waist of an adult.
-Babies have adapted to being carried and evolutionary devleoped the so called spread-squat-position.
-Namely this is the posture of the newborn, which it assumes when it is lifted.
+It is grounded in the phylogenetic development: It was necessary to carry their children to ensure the survival of the human race.
+Babies had often been placed on the waist of an adult.
+Babies had adapted of being carried and had developped the so called spread-squat-position evolutionary.
+Today this is still the natural posture of newborns being lifted up.

 How does the spread-squat-position look like?

-The legs of the newborn are squatted, knees are on navel height and the thighs are slightly spread apart.
-This posture is perfectly suitable for wearing the baby on the hip.
-In anticipation of being lifted up infants take the spread-squat-position often when they know people.
-After the baby was lifted up, it strengthens the already assumed spread-squat-position, in anticipation of being carried.
-The hip joints are oriented forward, the legs bent squatting, knees to navel height and the thighs are spread in a 90° angle.
-Placing the newborn on the hip, one quickly realizes that the spread-squat-position is the perfect position to carry the baby.
+The legs of the newborn are squatted, knees are on navel height and the thighs are spread apart slightly.
+This natural posture is perfectly suitable for wearing babies on the hip.
+Infants take the spread-squat-position automatically in anticipation of being lifted up.
+After the baby is lifted up, it strengthens the already assumed spread-squat-position, in anticipation of being carried.
+The hip joints oriented forward, the legs bent squatting - knees to navel height - and the thighs spread in a 90° angle.
+Placing the newborn on the hip, you quickly realize that the spread-squat-position is the perfect position carrying the baby.

-Thanks to the spread-squat-position all areas of the acetabulum are charged sufficiently and uniformly allowing the hip joints and cartilage to form at rest.
-If the child has hip dysplasia or has signs of this disease, parents are often even advised to carry their baby in the spread-squat-position.
-In other positions, if e.g. the legs are hanging, the heads of the femur are pressing on the still cartilaginous and thus deformable pan walls and edges.
+Thanks to the spread-squat-position all areas of the acetabulum are charged sufficiently so that the hip joints and cartilage can breed naturally.
+If the child has hip dysplasia or shows signs of this disease, parents often get the advise to carry their baby in the spread-squat-position.
+If the baby`s legs dangle down, the heads of the femur give pressure on the cartilaginous and the acetabulum.
 This can cause deformation.

-The spread-squat-position comes to benefit the all-important round back: If a child is carried in this position, the back does not need to raise.
-This is especially important in the beginning because the spine is cartilaginous, the muscles are still too weak and the discs do not fulfill their function completely.
+If a child is carried in the spread-squat-position the back does not need to raise.
+Especially, this is important in the beginning, because the spine is cartilaginous, the muscles are still too weak and the discs do not fulfill their function completely.

-Looking at the anatomy of the hip of a newborn baby, the adjustment to the being carried, can be seen.
+Looking at the anatomy of the hip of newborns, the adjustment of being carried is shown very clearly.
 The hip of a baby is still immature.
 But this is not really a problem as the child automatically assumes the spread-squat-position once it is lifted.
 The advantages of this position are not only particularly valuable for the bones of the baby, but also for muscles, ligaments, and blood flow of the infant.

-- The knees should be at level of the navel
+- The knees should be at navel height.

-- The seat portion of the carrying aid should reach the hollow of the knee of your child, head and back should be supported
+- The seating surface of the baby carrier should reach from hollow of the knee to the other one, head and back should be supported as well.